maaclin/project-ecs/README.md

 The application is containerized using a multi-stage Dockerfile to optimize image size and build efficiency.

 Dockerfile Breakdown:

-Stage 1 (builder): Uses a Node.js base image to install application dependencies (yarn install) and build the static front-end files (yarn build).
+- Stage 1 (builder): Uses a Node.js base image to install application dependencies (yarn install) and build the static front-end files (yarn build).
 This results in a /app/build directory containing the compiled application.

-Stage 2 (nginx:alpine): Uses a lightweight Nginx image.
+- Stage 2 (nginx:alpine): Uses a lightweight Nginx image.
 It removes default Nginx content and copies the static files from the builder stage into Nginx's web root (/usr/share/nginx/html).
 The Nginx server is configured to expose port 8080 (though typically Nginx defaults to 80, this indicates a custom setting).

 Local Testing:
 Before deployment, the Docker image is built and tested locally (docker build, docker run) to ensure the application functions correctly within its container.

+ECR Repository:

+- Elastic Container Registry (ECR): A fully-managed Docker container registry that stores our application's Docker images.
+Terraform will reference the image URI from this repository in the ECS Task Definition.

 #### 2. AWS Infrastructure (Terraform)

 All AWS resources are defined and provisioned using Terraform, ensuring IAC and DRY principles are followed.
 Resources are initially defined in a single file for clarity and then organized into modules for better maintainability and reusability.

-- (VPC): A logically isolated section of the AWS Cloud where our resources reside.
+(VPC): An isolated section of the AWS Cloud where our resources reside.

 - Public Subnets: Subnets within the VPC configured to have direct access to the internet, where public-facing resources like the ALB will be placed.
 - Internet Gateway (IGW): Enables communication between the VPC and the internet.
 - Route Table & Associations: Defines rules for network traffic, directing internet-bound traffic through the Internet Gateway.
 - Load Balancing & Security (ALB): Application Load Balancer (ALB): Distributes incoming application traffic across multiple targets (our ECS tasks) in multiple Availability Zones for high availability and fault tolerance.
 - Security Groups: Act as virtual firewalls to control inbound and outbound traffic for both the ALB and the ECS tasks, ensuring only necessary ports are open.

-ALB Security Group: Allows inbound traffic on ports 80 (HTTP) and 443 (HTTPS) from the internet.
+- ALB Security Group: Allows inbound traffic on ports 80 (HTTP) and 443 (HTTPS) from the internet.
 ECS Security Group: Allows inbound traffic on the application's port (e.g., 8080, if that's what your app listens on, or 40 as per your note) only from the ALB's security group.
 - Target Group: A logical grouping of targets (our ECS tasks) that the ALB routes traffic to.
 It includes health checks to ensure traffic is only sent to healthy instances.
 - ALB Listener: Configured to listen for incoming connections on specific ports (e.g., 80 and 443) and forward them to the target group based on rules.
 - AWS Certificate Manager (ACM): Provides an SSL/TLS certificate to enable HTTPS (secure) communication for our application.
 ACM provides a CNAME record that must be added to your DNS (Route 53) to validate domain ownership and issue the certificate.
 This CNAME record is created using Terraform.

 - The ALB Listener is then configured to use this ACM certificate for HTTPS traffic.